IdentityServer/IdentityServer4/docs/topics/crypto.rst

 The DI builder extensions has a couple of convenience methods to set signing and validation keys.

-``SetSigningCredential`` allows setting either an RSA key or a certificate from the store or an instance of ``X509Certificate2``.
+``SetSigningCredential`` allows setting either an RSA key or a certificate from the store or a file.

 ``SetTemporarySigningCredential`` creates a fresh RSA key pair on every startup.
-This is useful for development situation where you don't have access to key material but want to get started.
+This is useful for development situations where you don't have access to key material.

 Signing key rollover
 ^^^^^^^^^^^^^^^^^^^^
+While you can only use on signing key at a time, you can publish more than one validation key to the discovery document.
+This is useful for key rollover.

+A rollover typically works like this:

+1. you request/create new key material
+2. you publish the new validation key in addition to the current one.
+You can use the ``AddValidationKeys`` builder extension method for that.
+3. all clients and APIs now have a chance to learn about the new key the next time they update their local copy of the discovery document
+4. after a certain amount of time (e.g. 24h) all clients and APIs should now accept both the old and the new key material
+5. you can then retire the old key material and switch to the new one
+6. all clients and APIs will "forget" the old key next time they update their local copy of the discovery document

+This requires that clients and APIs use the discovery document, and also have a feature to periodically refresh their configuration.

 Data protection
 ^^^^^^^^^^^^^^^